fpoirotte/cryptal/docs/src/Usage.rst

     cannot be safely erased from memory and may linger there even after you are done processing the data.

-    If you are concerned about these issues, do not use streaming encryption/decryption.
+    If you are concerned about these issues, do not use the stream mode.

 ..  note::